-The DST's major policy documents are the White Paper on Science and Technology (1996), the 2002 National Development Research Strategy (NRDS), the New Strategic Management Model for South Africa's Science and Technology System (2004) - with its Policy on Governance Standards for Science, Engineering and Technology Institutions and Framework for the Development of a National Science and Technology Expenditure Plan - and the 2007 Ten-Year Innovation Plan (TYIP).
+The DST's major policy documents are the White Paper on Science and Technology of 1996, the 2002 National Development Research Strategy (NRDS), the New Strategic Management Model for South Africa's Science and Technology System (2004) - with its Policy on Governance Standards for Science, Engineering and Technology Institutions and Framework for the Development of a National Science and Technology Expenditure Plan - and the 2007 TYIP.

-The DST is the custodial coordinator for the development of the NSI and influences this system through key strategies such as the NRDS and the TYIP.
-The latter, particularly, seeks to contribute to the transformation of the South African economy into a knowledge-based economy, in which the production and dissemination of knowledge will lead to socioeconomic benefits and enrich all fields of human endeavour.
+The DST is the custodial coordinator for the development of the national System of Innovation (NSI) and influences this system through key strategies such as the NRDS and the TYIP.
+The latter, particularly, seeks to contribute to the transformation of the South African economy into a knowledge-based economy, in which the production and dissemination of knowledge will lead to socio-economic benefits and enrich all fields of human endeavour.